clarkgrangerc/DM-SL/Assignment-2.md

 </tbody>
 </table>

-In the table 3 we can see that the model with the best accuraccy is the Logit Model, which is slightly superior to the Linear Probability model (0.6279329 vs 0.628223).
-This result was expected since in this approach we are working directly over the binary variable, then the prediction rank will have less variation.
-In the first case we predicted the number of shares, which have a huge rank of possible outcomes.
+I table 3, we can see that the model with the best accuraccy is the Logit Model, which is slightly superior to the Linear Probability model (0.6279329 vs 0.628223).
+This result was expected since in this approach we are working directly over the binary variable, then the prediction range will have less variation.
+In the first case we predicted the number of shares, which have a huge range of possible outcomes.
 In the table 4, we present the confusion matrix for our best model and then we present the requested stats.
-We can see that the logistic model gives a gain of accuracy of 4.0356918% over the lineal model of log shares.
-It represents a lift of 1.0686837.
+We can see that the logistic model gives a gain of accuracy of 4.0356918% over the lineal model of log shares, or a lift of 1.0686837.

 **Table 4.
 Confusion Matrix for the Logistic Model of Viral**